NensiSkenderi/NensiSkenderi/README.md

 <p align="center">
   <em>
     So this is me, a Software Developer / JavaFX Desktop Developer, graduated from <a href="https://www.fshn.edu.al/"> <b>University of Tirana, Faculty of Natural Sciences</b></a>.
 Also, I am a Certified Java Programmer with a demonstrated history of working in the information technology and services industry.
-Skilled in Java, JavaFX, Kotlin, Spring Boot, REST / SOAP, Hibernate, JPA and more.
+Skilled in Java, Kotlin, Spring Boot, REST / SOAP, Hibernate, JPA, JavaFX and more.
   </em>

 </p>